Hwerow/FermWatch/README.md

   - change settings in lieu of the BPL rotary switch?
   - be able to change FermWatch config settings (F/C, SG/P, Temp Correction) on the fly  rather than restarting
 - use the on board ILI9341 SD card facility to hold fonts etc
-- Migrate to ESP32 to get more memory for screen processing and enable use  AA fonts for cleaner screen presentation
+- Migrate to ESP32 to get more memory for screen processing and use TrueType fonts for cleaner screen presentation
-- report iSpindel gravity and temperature locally, possibly via iSpindHub
+- A separate BPL only FermWatch

 # My YouTube channel, Buy my Books, GitHub and website:
 \-------------------------------------------------------------------------------------------------
 - https://m.youtube.com/channel/UCRhjjWS5IFHzldBhO2kyVkw/featured   Tritun Books Channel